 Getting ready to register?
 This page contains the schedule of advising and registration as well as important deadlines to remember when registering for courses.
 This page should be used in conjunction with the To-Do List page for the Fall 2014 semester.

-If you need help learning to use the Student menu on WebAdvisor, download the step-by-step walkthrough guide to registering (or its companion visual guide), visit the Using WebAdvisor for Students page on this site, or click on the Help button within WebAdvisor itself.
+If you need help learning to use the Student menu on WebAdvisor, download the step-by-step visual walkthrough guide to registering, visit the Using WebAdvisor for Students page on this site, or click on the Help button within WebAdvisor itself.

-The first edition of the Spring 2014 course schedule can be found here.
+The current edition of the Fall 2014 course schedule can be found here.
 This page lists courses organized by subject prefix and department.
 Once registration begins, courses listed in black will have open seats and those listed in red have no seats remaining.
 Most closed courses permit you to add your name to a waitlist even though a seat is not available.

-Registration for Spring 2014 is divided into three distinct time periods.
+Registration for Fall 2014 is divided into three distinct time periods.